javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 Please note: the built-in functionality of arrays is still working!
 Values are added by `push`.
 The `length` property auto-increases when values are added.
 Our proxy doesn't break anything.

-We don't have to override value-adding array methods like `push` and `unshift`, and so on, to add checks in there, because internally they use `[[Set]]` operation, that's intercepted by the proxy.
+We don't have to override value-adding array methods like `push` and `unshift`, and so on, to add checks in there, because internally they use the `[[Set]]` operation that's intercepted by the proxy.

 So the code is clean and concise.